fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/03_systems.rst

 In real application of state-based systems, such as controlled systems, it is highly interesting to maintain a desired system state, reach a system state or maximize system output, through optimum state transitions.
-Additionally, it is also a important concern to verify if the system is performing within the objective of the application or if the system has failed.
+Additionally, it is also an important concern to verify if the system is performing within the objective of the application or if the system has failed.